ros2/ros2_documentation/source/How-To-Guides/ROS-2-IDEs.rst

 ==================

 ROS 2 is not made around a specific development environment and the main focus is on building / running from the command line.
-Nonetheless some IDEs can be used to develop, run and/or debug ROS 2 nodes (with varying success).
+Nonetheless Integrated Development Environments (IDEs) can be used to develop, run and/or debug ROS 2 nodes.

 Below are listed some IDEs and instructions on how to use them with ROS 2, if at all possible.